sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/typescript.md

----
-title: How to use Sublime for TypeScript development
+# How to use Sublime for TypeScript
----

 Sublime Text 4 [ships with built-in TypeScript syntax](https://www.sublimetext.com/blog/articles/sublime-text-4).